iiedii/med-evidence-survey/README.md

 To study how human evaluates the quality of machine-generated evidence in *[Multimedia Event Detection](https://www.nist.gov/itl/iad/mig/med-2016-evaluation)*, I built this website for an effective survey.

-[Flask](http://flask.pocoo.org/) web framework is chosen for the back end.
+[Flask web framework](http://flask.pocoo.org/) is chosen for the back end.
 The reasons are simple: It is Python-based, super light-weight, and flexible.
-The content of the pages is generated dynamically.
+The content of the pages is generated dynamically in nature.

 ------------------------------------------